idaholab/virtual_test_bed/doc/content/pbfhr/steady/pronghorn.md

 initialize a high-Reynolds number fluid simulation from an initial guess and let it relax to the steady state simulation.
 To avoid those numerical difficulties, we initialize the simulation with a very high viscosity, making the flow very slow and easy to solve for.
 We then ramp-down viscosity to its value from [!citep](serrano2013) over a few seconds.
 This is not particularly expensive considering the length of the relaxation pseudo-transient.
-It is done using the control system, which allows the functionalization of MOOSE input files.
+The ramp down is performed using a piecewise linear function and a functionalized material property.

-!listing /pbfhr/steady/ss1_combined.i block=Functions Controls
+!listing /pbfhr/steady/ss1_combined.i block=Functions/mu_func

 ## Boundary conditions